Facts and Trivia

 The youngest winners of an award are the quartet of young actresses who led the cast of Matilda The Musical, Eleanor Worthington Cox, Cleo Demetriou (both 10), Sophia Kiely and Kerry Ingram (both 12), who shared the Best Actress in a Musical Award in 2012.
 The previous youngest winners were the trio of boys who jointly won Best Actor in a Musical for playing the title role in Billy Elliot The Musical in 2006, James Lomas (15), George Maguire (15) and Liam Mower (13).

-Matilda The Musical (2012) and The Curious Incident Of The Dog In The Night-Time (2013) share the title for most awards won at one Oliviers ceremony, both winning a staggering seven awards.
+Harry Potter And The Cursed Child (2017) holds the coveted title for most awards won at one Oliviers ceremony, garnering a staggering nine awards.

 Winners who have kept it in the family include Sam Wanamaker, who won a Special Award for his work on the rebuilding of Shakespeare's Globe, and his daughter Zoë, who won awards for her performances in Electra and Once In A Lifetime.
 Brother and sister Daniel and Anna Massey won in 1981 and 1982 respectively.
 Laurence Olivier's wife, Joan Plowright, won an award before he did.
 She picked up the Best Actress Award for Filumena in 1978.
 Olivier was given a Special Award a year later.
 Civil partners Gregory Doran and Antony Sher have both have collected awards; the tally is weighted in Sher’s favour two-to-one.